hakanu/blog/_posts/2017-01-26-complete-guide-of-battle-net-oauth-api-and-login-button.md

 - username is client_id and password is client_secret

 # After you get the token
-- Use it with GET requests
+- Use it with GET requests (this is community api) curl https://eu.api.battle.net/account/user?access_token=<redacted>
-curl https://eu.api.battle.net/account/user?access_token=<redacted>

 {
   "id": 29953309,
   "battletag": "haku#41232"
 }

+PS: There is no official overwatch api yet.
+We should scrape it on our own.
+I will publish a repo on this soon.